 The years spent in prison are on top of all the other punishments that can come from a drug conviction, including seizure of bank accounts, loss of professional licenses, fines, and suspension of driving privileges.

 In the case that allegedly involves Lawrence Rowe Graham, utilizing the U.S. Postal Service for drug trafficking purposes may draw federal charges, which could only serve to increase the penalties and lead to more years behind bars.
 Sentencing matters in federal court are much more complicated than those of state court.

 Drug-Related Offenses in Philadelphia 2012

 The Bureau of Narcotics Investigation reported more than 12,000 separate instances of drug violations in Philadelphia County for 2012.
 According to the state of Pennsylvania, the Bureau of Narcotics ‘solved’ 97.69 percent of offenses during that year.
 Narcotics crimes were the third-leading criminal category behind property offenses and assaults.
 By comparison, authorities in Philadelphia only solved 14 percent of the more than 80,000 property offenses that occurred in 2012.

 Knowing your rights can mean the difference between a conviction that causes you to forfeit years of your life in prison, and living your life amongst the rest of society.
 Having experience criminal defense attorneys behind you can help alleviate the undying stress of the criminal prosecution process, and provide your case with a better chance of seeing a positive outcome in your favor.

-For knowledgeable criminal defense attorneys in Philadelphia County who’ve handled thousands of narcotics and other drug-related cases, contact our firm today for your consultation.
+Although marijuana is becoming decriminalized in Philadelphia, our knowledgeable criminal defense attorneys in Philadelphia County have handled thousands of narcotics and other drug-related cases.
+Contact our firm today for your consultation.
 We have two former prosecutors on our legal team who aren’t afraid to fight for your rights.
 Get the peace of mind you so desperately need during this difficult time in your life